Gluten Free Session IPA

 One in a hundred people worldwide have coeliac disease, which means they cannot eat gluten without causing intestinal damage.
 Many people are also intolerant of gluten, which can cause similar symptoms to coeliac diease, but with different effects.
 In addition to gluten intolerance and coeliac disease, it is also possible to have a wheat allergy, where consuming wheat can actually be life threatening.
 It therefore goes without saying that labelling of our beers is very important business.

-Here at Thornbridge, we now produce two ‘gluten free’ beers – AM:PM and Satzuma.
+Here at Thornbridge, we now produce three ‘gluten free’ beers – AM:PM, Lukas and Satzuma.
 You may have noticed from the back label that the beers were produced with barley and wheat and didn’t use non-gluten cereals such as sorghum or millet.
 So how do we do it?

 Dominic Driscoll, Production Manager